History not to forgive if debt not paid back: CJP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-“Pakistanis are capable of constructing dams with their own resources,” said the chief justice of Pakistan.
+“Pakistanis are capable of constructing dams with their own resources,” said Chief Justice of Pakistan.

-While having an informal conversation with an NGO delegation, Chief Justice Nisar said overseas Pakistanis are willing to send money for the construction of Diamer-Basha dam.
+While having an informal conversation with an NGO delegation, Justice Nisar said overseas Pakistanis are willing to send money for the construction of Diamer-Bhasha dam.

-“We have [high] expectations from overseas Pakistanis who have always helped Pakistan in times of need,” the CJP said, adding “We will try to protect their interests.”
+“We have [high] expectations from overseas Pakistanis who have always helped Pakistan in times of need,” the CJP said.
+“We will try to protect their interests.”

-“The step that the Supreme Court took has become the notion of entire public.”
+“The step that Supreme Court took has become the notion of entire public.”

 Besides the construction of dam, Justice Nisar stressed on payment of debts.
 “History will not forgive us if loans of Pakistan are not paid back.”